openseattle/openseattle.github.io/code-of-conduct/index.md

 ---
-title: "Code for Seattle Code of Conduct"
+title: "Code of Conduct"
 slug: code-of-conduct
-layout: post
+layout: page
 ---

-Code for America network activities and events should foster meaningful collaboration between participants, community partners, and government partners.
+Code for Seattle activities and events should foster meaningful collaboration between participants, community partners, and government partners.

-- The Code for Seattle community expects that Code for Seattle network activities and events:
+The Code for Seattle community expects that Code for Seattle activities and events:

 - Are a safe and respectful environment for all participants.
 - Are a place where people are free to fully express their identities.
 - Presume the value of others.
 Everyone’s ideas, skills, and contributions have value.